ChyuuMC/chyuumc.github.io/_posts/2022-10-01-travel-cz-train.markdown

 Their train offers three classes such as ‘Standard’, ‘Relax’ and ‘Business’.
 All their couches are spacious and comfortable.
 My preference is a ‘Relax’ class where they serve free water, Relax class food and drink menu option, and Relax class super spacious leather couches.
 They also offer sleeping couches on their night train to cities outside of Czech Republic.

 Regiojet also accepts ISIC.
 The same conditions applies as in České Dráhy.
 They also offers bus travel within Czech Republic and in Europe.
-You can buy Regiojet tickets on their [website] https://regiojet.com and on their [application] https://regiojet.com/services/app.
+You can buy Regiojet tickets on their [website](https://regiojet.com) and on their [application](https://regiojet.com/services/app).
 Both of Regiojet website and app offers English language and option to pay in both Euros and Czech crowns (CZK).

 There are other companies (less frequently used by me) such as [LeoExpress](https://www.leoexpress.com/en) and [Arriva](https://www.arriva.cz).
 They both also offers ISIC discount.
 LeoExpress can be more expensive than the above two carriers I mentioned.
 Arriva is a new company and is currently working together with České Dráhy.
 You might find yourself in one of Arriva’s trains when you buy tickets from České Dráhy website.